-PONANT invites you to discover the wonders of Sri Lanka and India, during a all-new 9-day cruise from Colombo to Mumbai.
+PONANT invites you to discover the wonders of Sri Lanka and India, during a 10-day cruise from Colombo to Mumbai.
 Let yourself fall under the spell of these eastern lands bordered by the Indian Ocean and influenced by Buddhist and Hindu traditions.

 Your ship will then arrive in Kerala, on Malabar Coast, in south-western India.
 From Trivandrum, you will be able to visit Padmanabhapuram Palace, one of the finest examples of traditional Kerala architecture, before setting sail for Cochin.
 A former royal town where the air is rich with the aroma of cardamom and cloves, this port of call will also be the opportunity to discover, aboard traditional boats, the fishing villages settled along the banks of the "backwaters", a network of lakes and canals that criss-cross the lush landscapes of Kerala.